thephpleague/csv/docs/9.0/index.md

 ### Parsing a CSV document

-Access 25 records from a CSV file saved on the filesystem.
+Access 25 records from a CSV document saved on the filesystem.

 ```php
 use League\Csv\Reader;